codetalkio/codethoughts.io/posts/2023-10-07-the-stack-part-2.md

 At the end of this post we will have a:

-- Workflow for bootstrapping our AWS Accounts for CDK ([see here](https://github.com/codetalkio/the-stack/blob/part-2-automatic-deployments/.github/workflows/cd-bootstrap.yml))
+- Workflow for bootstrapping our AWS Accounts for CDK ([see here](https://github.com/codetalkio/the-stack/blob/part-2-automatic-deployments/.github/workflows/cd-bootstrap.yml)).
-- Workflow for deploying our CDK stacks, including synthesizing and testing before ([see here](https://github.com/codetalkio/the-stack/blob/part-2-automatic-deployments/.github/workflows/cd-deploy.yml))
+- Workflow for deploying our CDK stacks, including synthesizing and testing before ([see here](https://github.com/codetalkio/the-stack/blob/part-2-automatic-deployments/.github/workflows/cd-deploy.yml)).
+- Automatic staggered deployments when changes are merged to our `main` branch.

 But first we must prepare our AWS and GitHub environments, setting it up with credentials and configuring it with the environments we want to deploy to.